ayoubedd/nyx/README.md

 ## Credit

-Special thanks to many of the community members wihthout them this config woudn't be possible.
+Special thanks to many of the community members without them this config woudn't be possible.
 Some of them are:

 - [Misterio77](https://github.com/Misterio77/nix-config)
 - [Aylur](https://github.com/Aylur/dotfiles)